aemsites/koassets/cloudflare/README.md

 2. Run `npm run dev`

 To overwrite configurations locally, change them in `wrangler.toml` or create an `.env` file to overwrite (do not commit).
-For defining secrets they all go into the `.secrets` file.
+For defining secrets they must go into a `.secrets` file.

 ### Tests